CaptainSeagull/Preprocessor-Honours/README.md

 #Current Limitations
 - It doesn't support templates.
 - There is currently no introspection support for functions.
-- Only limited support for introspection of C++ STL containers.
+- Only limited support for introspection of C++ STL containers (std::vector).